richeney/lighthouse/README.md

     Note that wil ARM / Bicep / Terraform etc. you can create the definition and create the assignments, but this template only creates the definition in order to demonstrate the customer experience in the portal.

     Note also that marketplace published services are an option as opposed to creating a Lighthouse definition via infrastructure as code.
+They can be public or exposed to an list of specified customers.

 ## Lighthouse Customer